NonMarital Agreement Attorney Union County, NJ

 Serving Partners across Summit, Elizabeth, Scotch Plains, Linden, and Union County

-At The Law Office of Edward S. Cooper, we have extensive experience helping unmarried couples across Summit, Elizabeth, Scotch Plains, Linden, and the greater Union County area to draft cohabitation agreements which meet the specific needs and concerns of both parties, and which are legally valid and binding.
-Contact our firm to discuss your needs and concerns regarding your cohabitation agreement in a free and confidential consultation.
+At The Law Office of Edward S. Cooper, we have extensive experience helping unmarried couples across Summit, Elizabeth, Scotch Plains, Linden, and the greater Union County area to draft cohabitation agreements that meet the specific needs and concerns of both parties, and which are legally valid and binding.
+Contact our firm to discuss your needs and concerns regarding your cohabitation agreement in a confidential consultation.